L&S Graduate Support Guarantee Requests

 - Request for long-term support guarantees

 - Submit the spreadsheet via Box or by email.
 Naming convention Yourdepartmentname_guarantee request 2020-21.
 Support guarantee letters that differ from the L&S templates should also be submitted for review.

 - Box: Submit in the departmental Teaching & Learning Admin folder, TA_Graduate subfolder ("48-##00 TA_Graduate").
 Please note, Box access is typically limited to chairs/directors and department admins.

 - Instructions for completing the Graduate Support Guarantees Planning worksheet

 Detailed Instructions for Graduate Support Guarantees Planning Document

-Departments requesting to make long-term support guarantees to incoming (or continuing) graduate students should fill out the Support Guarantee Worksheet (linked above).
-Please fill out the form following the instructions below, and include departmental sample letters.
+- Departments requesting to make long-term support guarantees to incoming (or continuing) graduate students should fill out the Support Guarantee Worksheet (linked above).

 The following section asks for your departmental norms.

 - This is the minimum level that the department/program is guaranteeing support to a graduate student.

 - This guaranteed percentage level may well differ from the normal ‘’actual’‘ TA appointment level used in your department.
 For example, you might guarantee at least a .334 appointment to incoming graduate students, but regularly assign TAs to .40 appointments.